Institutional Ownership

 How do you measure hedge fund conviction and institutional concentration in SIMO?

 We evaluate fund conviction by looking at portfolio weight rather than just absolute share count.
-By tracking how the largest holders —such as Kite Lake Capital Management , Melqart , and UTIMCO - The University of Texas as of Q4 2025 change their position sizing quarter-over-quarter, we help investors distinguish between active capital accumulation and passive holding.
+By tracking how the largest holders —such as Kite Lake Capital Management , CastleKnight , and Melqart as of Q1 2026 change their position sizing quarter-over-quarter, we help investors distinguish between deliberate position sizing changes and passive mark-to-market drift.

 Does the SIMO ownership data include short interest or options?